Overview

 Basic Sciences

-In the Basic Sciences, the teaching approaches employed in different courses vary.
-These include lectures, conferences, case presentations, class discussions, peer teaching, and other methods that ensure students comprehend the material and actively engage in the learning process.
+In the Basic Sciences phase, the teaching approaches employed across different courses vary and include lectures, conferences, case presentations, class discussions, peer teaching, and other instructional methods designed to promote active learning, critical thinking, and the integration of biomedical and clinical knowledge.
+Each term consists of 15 weeks of structured teaching and learning activities followed by a dedicated 2-week period of final assessments and examinations.
 The medical education program integrates practical components such as e-laboratory activities and computerized exercises.
 These practical opportunities enable students to directly apply the scientific method, make accurate observations of biomedical phenomena, and critically analyze data.
-Throughout the program, classes are scheduled to include dedicated periods for self-study, tutorials, and seminars where students actively participate.
+Throughout the program, classes are scheduled to include dedicated periods for tutorials, and seminars where students actively participate.
 The objectives of the program are carefully crafted to guide the selection of curriculum content and serve as a basis for evaluating its effectiveness.
 These objectives also outline the expected learning outcomes or achievements for students throughout the program.

 Clinical Sciences